canxiu-zhang/simply-estimate/README.md

 # simply-estimate
 Project planning tool that uses PERT (Program Evaluation And Review Technique) and CPM (Critical Path Methods).

+Inspired by the book The Clean Coder, A Code of Conduct for Professional Programmer

 Chapter 10 Estimation

 What is estimate?
  - For business, it is a commitment, which is about certainty.
  - But estimate is a guess.